 Second, you can have a night-light or a glow-plug, which gives off a small amount of illumination all the time.

-Or you can sit with your toddler until he falls asleep – though that can soon turn into a habit that is hard to break.
+Or you can sit with your child until he falls asleep – though that can soon turn into a habit that is hard to break.

 4 / 9 I need a tuck-inLoad more

 What’s wrong: After waking in the middle of the night, he can’t get back to sleep.